AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/Chapter9-SystemController/README.md

 # Chapter 9 - System Controller (Snapshot)

+This repository accompanies Chapter 9 of _Designing Deterministic Systems with Modern C++_.

 This Chapter 9 demo is about system composition and control.

 - Uses `std::thread`